janiokq/react-native-nlist/README.md

 ### onScroll

-{
-  x:x,
-  y:y,
-  nx:nx,
-  ny:ny,
-}

-  android only
+ ios is  Height of content
-  nx,ny  android is   The last rolling start difference       The negative number is upward.
+ android is   The last rolling start difference       The negative number is upward.
 The positive number is downward.

+### onScrollto
+  only  android     o and 1     value
+   1  Scroll to the head
+   0  Scroll to the bottom

 ### reactModuleForCell